I am a Mdewakanton Dakota rights activist with several

 the Mdewakanton Dakota Communities,

-internationally renowned America Indian
+internationally renowned Indigenous

 activists, Minnesota legislators, human rights organizations, multicultural organizations,